Participate in the Western Energy Imbalance Market

-Seven entities are participating or have committed to participate in EIM: PacifiCorp, NV Energy, Puget Sound Energy, Arizona Public Service, Portland General Electric, Idaho Power and Seattle City Light.
+Eight entities are participating or have committed to participate in EIM: PacifiCorp, NV Energy, Puget Sound Energy, Arizona Public Service, Portland General Electric, Idaho Power, Seattle City Light and the Balancing Authority of Northern California (BANC) acting on behalf of its member Sacramento Municipal Utility District (SMUD).
 Several others are exploring participation.

 The following section outlines the steps for a balancing area to become an EIM entity.